azizjohns/azizjohn/README.md

     creating <strong>Disney</strong> clone with html/css and js, just curious
   </li>
   <li>
-    trying to enter a company [EPAM SYSTEMS, Exadel, Novalab, Express24] as an intern
+    trying to enter a company for an intern position or junior role
   </li>
   <li>
     <strong>WORKING HARD</strong>